 How do these two columns compare, where greatness, accomplishment, legacy, and the benefit of hindsight are concerned?
 Column A has literally all of the most popular presidents in recent history, but as anyone who’s been to high school knows, that’s not exactly dispositive.
-Bill Clinton began–in multiple ways–the path to moral degradation of the office that’s reached its nadir in the current occupant, while cooking the legislative and regulatory books so badly that every fiscal alarm system couldn’t stop the economy from collapsing not once, but twice.
+Bill Clinton began–in multiple ways–the path to moral degradation of the office that’s reached its nadir in the current occupant, while cooking the legislative and regulatory books so badly that every fiscal fail-safe couldn’t stop the economy from collapsing not once, but twice.
 The Reagan administration, we learn more and more, created the photonegative of Bobby Kennedy’s “tiny ripples of hope,” to the point where even its greatest brags, like “ending the Cold War,” have not aged well.
 To be fair, we now know that for medical reasons, Reagan was not as connected to us as he might otherwise have been.
 Exactly.

 George W Bush was a contender for the worst president in history until the last two+ years happened.
 We’ll never know what kind of president JFK would have really been, but many believe Bobby, less charismatic, with reedy voice, thicker accent, rougher edges, a relentless work ethic, more serious policy chops, and a stark honesty that united the white working class and minorities as no politician has managed since, would have been better.
 So might the one-time ne’er do well of the family, Teddy, who lacked the magnetism to unseat Jimmy Carter, but went on to become one of the greatest lawmakers of all time.

 Barack Obama, whose accomplishments in the face of unprecedented opposition were extraordinary, is the exception who proves the bigger rule.
 Raised by a single mother as the first president who saw foreign policy through the eyes of the world, rather than the davosphere that floats over it; African-American, with the most improbable of presidential names (especially in the wake of 9/11), Obama was even more Other to the political class than we, the 99%, are, and as such he shared with anti-celebrities like Klobuchar a keen awareness of the need to reach out and find common ground.
 In fact, we still live in a time when virtually any woman who achieves power on her own is still “other” enough, as a result of her gender, that she will never be allowed to ‘forget her place’ and get vertical separation from regular folk.
-While the difference between the way men and women are treated is reprehensible, the silver lining, such as it is, is that it’s hard to imagine a woman leading the charge to make it more difficult for regular Joes and Janes to declare bankruptcy and discharge their debts.
+While the difference between the way men and women are treated is reprehensible, the silver lining, such as it is, is that it’s hard to imagine, for example, a woman leading the charge to make it more difficult for regular Joes and Janes to declare bankruptcy and discharge their debts.
 Where and when Obama fell short, it wasn’t because he didn’t “golf enough with the Republican leadership,” but more likely resulted from his distate for the sometimes grubby work of selling his ideas to the common man, something he somewhat ruefully admitted when he predicted that whoever became his successor would be someone “less aloof and professorial.”
 Exactly-squared.